FAQ for Electronic Resources in the Network Zone

 • Exporting a portfolio list from a CZ electronic collection

 To export a portfolio list from a CZ electronic collection, follow these steps: Perform an Electronic collection > Electronic Collection name search for <electronic collection name> in the Community Zone.
-Find it in the results list, and click the ...
+Perform an Electronic collection > Electronic ...